 Constipation manifests as:

-Use this fast-pick list of high-fibre foods to get started, and then read on to learn more about why these foods can help you with constipation in more detail.
+Abdominal pain, bloating, or crampingHere is a quick list of high-fibre foods that help with constipation.
+Keep on reading to learn more about how these foods help you with constipation in more detail.

 Foods to help constipation: